 An angel stands in front of the sun so that the sky is dark (as at 16:10, the same point in time).
 Like ‘all the nations of the earth’ in Zechariah 12, everyone ‘small and great’ refers to everyone in the nations surrounding Israel.
 They have laid waste to Israel’s cities and exiled their inhabitants; they have captured the city of the Great King and sent half its inhabitants into exile, enslaved them, killed them (Zech 14).
 The Devil has assured them of his power by signs and wonders.
 They are therefore confident that they can defeat the King when he comes.

-The staff is Christ himself (Ps 110:2), and the sacrifice an act of ritual annihilation (Isa 34:2), as of people pronounced to be anathema (Deut 7:2).
+The sacrifice an act of ritual annihilation (Isa 34:2), as of people pronounced to be anathema (Deut 7:2).
 It will take place on the mountains of Israel (Ezek 39:17).

 Their head is the beast, the offspring of Satan.
 The offspring of the woman will finally bring the hostility to an end.
 He will smash their forces like a potter’s vessel.